Teaching Phonics, Reading and Writing

 Reading is much more than the decoding of black marks on a page.
 It is a process that requires understanding and response to all types of writing.
 We aim to encourage reading for pleasure, where stories are shared, authors recommended and a lifelong love of reading is developed.

-We support the children’s reading with Phonics Bug books and a banded Reading Scheme which incorporates a range of genres from Oxford Reading Tree, Ginn Lighthouse and Rigby Stars.
+In KS1 we support the children’s reading with Phonics Bug books and a banded Reading Scheme which incorporates a range of genres from Oxford Reading Tree, Ginn Lighthouse and Rigby Stars.

 In KS2, the children will participate in the Accelerated Reader (AR) programme.
 The AR programme is an effective way of giving the older children a little more independence in their choice of reading material, whilst still enabling us to track and promote reading.

 Comprehension skills are developed through discussion, with adults, individually and in whole class reading lessons.
 Whole class reading lessons take place regularly, often using VIPERS as a text analysis tool.